 - May be associated with nausea and vomiting

-Alternatively, patients may present with the complication of gallstones, with:
+Alternatively, patients may present with a complication of gallstones, such as:

 - Acute cholecystitis

 - Acute cholangitis